Refined enumerations of alternating sign triangles: Preliminaries

-\begin{prop} Let $A$ be an AST of order $n$ and $\S(A)$ be the set of columns with positive column-sum.
+\begin{prop} Let $A$ be an AST of order $n$ and $\S(A)$ be the set of columns with column sum equal to $1$.
 Then $\S(A)$ is a centred Catalan set of size $n$.
-Conversely for all centred Catalan sets $S$ of size $n$ there exists an AST $A$ of order $n$ with $\S(A)=S$. \end{prop} \begin{proof} The set $\S(A)$ is an $n$-subset of $\{-n+1,\ldots,n-1\}$.
-Define $\S_i(A)$ as the set of columns $j$ such that $|j|<i$ and the partial column-sum of elements below the $(i+1)$-st row is positive.
-We have the following relations between $\S_i(A)$ and $\S(A)$
+Conversely, for all centred Catalan sets $S$ of size $n$ there exists an AST $A$ of order $n$ with $\S(A)=S$. \end{prop} \begin{proof} The definition of an AST implies that the column sums can be either $0$ or $1$.
+Since all row sums are equal to $1$, the sum over all entries in an AST is equal to $n$.
+Therefore, exactly $n$ columns have column sum equal to $1$, i.e., the set $\S(A)$ is an $n$-subset of $\{-n+1,\ldots,n-1\}$.
+Define $\S_i(A)$ to be the set of columns $j$ such that $|j|<i$ and the partial column sum of elements below the $(i+1)$-st row is equal to $1$.
+If a column $j$ is an element of $\S_i(A)$ for an $i>|j|$, it follows that it has positive column sum.
+Hence, we have the following relation between $\S_i(A)$ and $\S(A)$

-Since the partial column-sums can only have the values $1,0,-1$ and the sum of the partial column-sums of elements below the $(i+1)$-st row is $i$ we obtain $|\S_i(A)| \geq i$.
+Since the partial column sums can only have a value of $1$, $0$, or $-1$, and the sum of the partial column sums of the elements below the $(i+1)$-st row is $i$, we obtain $|\S_i(A)| \geq i$.
 Hence we have

 which implies the first claim.